Certified Master Forensic Social Worker, CMFSW® Program

-Steps to becoming a Certified Master Forensic Social Worker, CMFSW℠
+Steps to becoming a Certified Master Forensic Social Worker, CMFSW®

-Membership with the ACFEI is a requirement to obtain the CMFSW credential.
+Membership with the ACFEI is a requirement for obtaining the CMFSW credential.

 - Hold a Master's degree or higher in social work.

-Before applying, you must complete an evaluation of knowledge to show experience within the field.
+Before applying, you must complete an evaluation of knowledge which shows experience within the field.